 7th – 11th December 2021

-The end of lockdown is in sight and we have an exciting opportunity for our members, the chance to write a scary short ghost story that will be performed at the end of the year!
-Up to thirty writers will have the opportunity to participate.
-To aid in the writing process, participants will receive a full day workshop on the horror genre from an industry professional, a briefing on existing Cambridge ghost stories, and a reading from actors halfway through the writing process.
-Three scripts will then be selected to feature in our new production to be developed, rehearsed and performed at the Corpus Playroom.
+WRiTEON are currently working with 24 writers to collaborate on our latest fully-staged production.
+The participants have received a full day workshop on the horror genre from an industry professional, a stimulus workshop, and will receive a reading from actors halfway through the writing process.
+Three scripts will then be selected to feature in a new production to be developed, rehearsed and performed at the Corpus Playroom.

 The Weekend Workshops

-We will host a weekend that will consist of two days of workshops (delivered over Zoom) that will give you all the tools you need to write your stories for the play.
+We hosted a weekend that consisted of two days of workshops (delivered over Zoom) that gave our writers all the tools they needed to write the stories for the play.

 Saturday 29th May – The Horror Workshop 9.30am – 5.30pm